kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicybinding.md

 ## VaultPolicyBinding Status

-`status` shows the status of VaultPolicyBinding.
-It is maintained by KubeVault operator.
+`status` shows the status of a VaultPolicyBinding.
+It is managed by the KubeVault operator.
 It contains following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

 - `phase` : Indicates whether the role successfully created in Vault or not or in progress or failed.